 It is a great time in history to be a surfer or water sport enthusiast because there are so many innovative companies and charities that will help recycle your old wetsuit when it is no longer working for you.

 Recycling your old wetsuit when it is at the end of its useful life is a great way to give it a second home.
 You don’t need to throw it in the trash or send it to the landfill.

 A surfer friend recently asked, “How Do You Recycle a Wetsuit?”

-Recycling your old wetsuit is easy!
-Surfers can recycle it through different organizations, donate it to charity, pass it on to a friend or repurpose it into other useful items.
-Today, several companies offer incentives in the form of discounts when you recycle your old wetsuit.
+Recycling your old wetsuit is a great way to give it a second life and earn discounts while being kind to the environment.
+Surfers can recycle wetsuits through different organizations, donate it to charity, pass it on to a friend or repurpose it into other useful items.

 How to Recycle Your Old Wetsuit

 To learn more about wetsuit recycling, I contacted most of the major surf brands.
 After the initial search, I branched out and started to find other companies that have wetsuit recycling programs.

 I was surprised with the large number of organizations that work together to collect and redistribute wetsuits to be turned into raw materials to make other cool products.